KathanDesai/BNYCapstoneCMU/README.md

 127.0.0.1:8000/manualProcessNode
 ```
 A HTTP POST method to add or remove an edge between two nodes.
 The method expects two fiedls:
-- source.
-The name of the source
+- source The name of the source
-- dest.
-The name of the destination
+- dest  The name of the destination
+- action "add" stands for add a relationship, "remove" stands for remove an relationship

 return 200 if executed successfully, or 403